FatihKoz/DisposableBasic/README.md

 If you have duplicated blades and encounter problems after updating the module or after editing, just rename them to see if the provided original works fine.

 ## Release / Update Notes

+03.JAN.22

+* Fixed Map Widget (it now consider type rating restrictions like rank restrictions for fleet display)
+* Performance improvements for Map Widget (Maps will not display detailed popups if the flight count is over 1000)

 02.JAN.22